MRes Sustainable Futures

 At a critical time in history, the MRes in Sustainable Futures presents an exciting opportunity to specialise in a field of research that tackles one of the most important questions facing society today - how human wellbeing can be maintained and enhanced into the future given rising populations, limited natural resources and a fragile environment.

 This field, with its clear applied focus and strong strategic future-directed policy implications, has social sciences at its heart.
-On the programme you will develop rigorous research skills whilst cultivating a good understanding of the economics, law or politics of sustainability.
+You will develop rigorous research skills whilst cultivating a good understanding of the economics, law or politics of sustainability.

 The MRes has an emphasis on practical research training, studying ESRC-accredited research methods that encourage you to think in broad theoretical and interdisciplinary terms about challenging environmental issues.
 You will learn how to plan, research and write a sophisticated dissertation.